AlessandroDelSole/XamarinFormsStarterKit/README.md

 6. how to show modal messages

 7. how to implement a navigation bar with buttons

+8. how to share contents with the Share plugin

+9. how to raise toast notifications

 This can be improved in a number of ways, please fork and submit pull requests.